SkyflowFoundry/connections_config/README.md

 - Observing the request and the tokenized values landing in PipeDream endpoint configured.
 - Checking that the vault is populated with the payload of the request.

-### 4. Automate Connection Updates via GitHub Actions
+### 4. Automate Connection updates via GitHub Actions

 (TODO)

-## Setup

-## Vault Service Credentials

-You can create vault service credentials using the [Skyflow API](https://docs.skyflow.com/management/#ServiceAccountService_CreateAPIKey) or through the UI.

-## GitHub Actions

-Alternatively, you can also run this script via GitHub Actions.
-You can set up a workflow to trigger it whenever `skyflow_connections_setup.py` is modified with new values.
+...via GitHub Actions.
+You can set up a workflow to trigger it whenever {TODO: JSON file} is modified with new values.